How To Live A Life Of Travel (and Create Amazing Memories)

 1. Make it a working holiday

-We’ve had a wide variety of jobs overseas including teaching, teaching English as a Foreign Language, working on a pearl farm, hospitality and working for the airlines.
+We’ve had a wide variety of working holiday jobs overseas including teaching, teaching English as a Second Language, working on a pearl farm, hospitality and working for the airlines.
 There are so many jobs you can do!

 2. Travel long-term in affordable places